-Introduction: Paul Paquin is the CEO and President at Golden Financial Services, a national debt relief agency.
+Introduction: Paul Paquin is the CEO and President of Golden Financial Services, a national debt relief agency.
 Paul has extensive experience in the debt relief industry and student loan relief vertical.
 Paul has been focussing on this area for more than 12 years now.

 Tell us something about yourself and GFS.